44 Positive Environmental Success Stories - April 2024

 Photo by Mike Benna / Unsplash

-AP News wrote that federal researchers indicate the gray whale population along the West Coast are showing signs of recovery five years after hundreds washed up dead on beaches from Alaska to Mexico.
+AP News wrote that federal researchers indicate the gray whale population along the West Coast is showing signs of recovery, five years after hundreds washed up dead on beaches from Alaska to Mexico.
 The agency estimated that the total number of eastern north Pacific Gray whales to be between 17,400 to 21,300, an increase from an estimated 13,200 to 15,960 whales last year.

 blue solar panel